brightdigit/brightdigit.com/Content/tutorials/combine-corelocation-publishers-delegates.md

   How do we adapt those APIs for SwiftUI and create Publishers from delegates?
 tags: combine, functional programming, GCD
 featuredImage: /media/wp-images/learningswift/2020/08/Combine-ing-the-Old-with-the-New-360iDev-August-2020.001-2.png
+subscriptionCTA: Notify me when the next post is out
 ---
 Most of the APIs from Apple come from an era of Objective-C and the Delegation Pattern.
 With this in mind, the challenge is figuring how to